-(Same as Jewish Studies 8) Prerequisite: Yiddish I. Lecture, 3 hours.
+(Same as Jewish Studies 8) Prerequisite: Yiddish I.

 Attention to grammer, syntax, vocabulary, and conversational skills is given in addition to attainment of greater proficiency in reading and writing.
 Opportunities are provided for reading and studying Yiddish poetry and prose in the original, e.g., Sholem Aleichem, Peretz, Asch, Leyvik, Manger, and many others.